Table of Contents

 Order fulfillment describes the general process of fulfilling orders—from receipt of orders, to storing of products, to picking, packing, and shipping orders to their final destination.
 Order fulfillment differs from ecommerce fulfillment in that it is more all-inclusive; it includes all types of fulfillment of orders, whereas an ecommerce fulfillment strategy only describes the fulfillment of online store orders through an online merchants’ ecommerce platforms and shopping carts.
 The processes are largely the same when comparing order fulfillment with ecommerce fulfillment, although some of the steps vary depending upon the specific sales channels.

 Getting inventory from your manufacturers or suppliers is the first step in getting orders to your end customers.
 Whether your products arrive at your own house or are sent directly to an ecommerce fulfillment center, the process is essentially the same for either.
 First you need to count each item that arrives in a shipment to ensure the actual number of items matches the number of items ordered from the supplier(s).
+You should be able to log into your inventory management system.
+This real-time data is critical for maintaining stock levels.
 Next the inventory will be inspected for any damaged goods.
 If you utilize a warehouse management system (WMS) then you will add SKUs for your individual products in order to keep track of the location, counts, and number of sales.
 Finally, a bar coded label will be applied to each SKU if they don’t already come with one.

 To streamline your ecommerce fulfillment process, you need an organized solution to store products (also called warehousing) before they are ready to be shipped to your customers.
 An accountable inventory management system should be implemented no matter if products are stored in a spare room or garage, a large-scale stockroom, or warehouse.
 Products are often stored on pallets, shelves, bins, or boxes based on the number of SKUs that you have.
 Making sure that your inventory is organized properly enables you to set up your picking operations for the most efficient method which will help you save time during the fulfillment process.